Startup Business Ideas for Students

 If you’ve learned a foreign language, you know it’s difficult, especially for adults.
 However, knowing a second language is not only a fun pastime, but it opens up job opportunities and helps people connect with other communities.
 A language learning startup can be any product or service that helps people learn a new language, such as an app, instructional website, or written guides.

 To make your startup stand out, focus on making learning a new language fun for users so that they want to reach for your product or resources again and again.
+If you opt for a tech-related language learning model, consider utilizing an edtech incubator to help develop your idea such as Berkeley SkyDeck, FasterCapital, or ASU Venture Devils.

 33. Virtual Event Planning